StevenMayher/431-2021/labs/lab04/README.md

 ## After the Lab

 - Answer Sketch and Grading Rubric are now available in [R Markdown](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab04/sketch/lab04_sketch.Rmd) and [in PDF](https://github.com/THOMASELOVE/431-2021/blob/main/labs/lab04/sketch/lab04_sketch.pdf)
-- Grades on the Lab will be posted to the Course Grading Roster one week after the deadline for the Lab.
+- Grades and Feedback on the Lab are available now on the [Course Grading Roster](https://bit.ly/431-2021-grades).
-- Additional materials will be posted as necessary.
+- Some Sample Responses to Questions 4 and 5 on Lab 4 that we liked are available to you on our Shared Google Drive in the **431 Lab 4 Examples** document.